Hückel's rule: Monocyclic hydrocarbons

 Planar ring molecules with 4n π electrons do not obey Hückel's rule, and theory predicts that they are less stable and have triplet ground states with two unpaired electrons.
-In practice such molecules distort from planar regular polygons.
+In practice, such molecules distort from planar regular polygons.
 Cyclobutadiene (C4H4) with four π electrons is stable only at temperatures below 35 K and is rectangular rather than square.
 Cyclooctatetraene (C8H8) with eight π electrons has a nonplanar "tub" structure.
-However the dianion C_{8}H_{8}^{2−} (cyclooctatetraenide anion), with ten π electrons obeys the 4n + 2 rule for n = 2 and is planar, while the 1,4-dimethyl derivative of the dication, with six π electrons, is also believed to be planar and aromatic.
+However, the dianion C_{8}H_{8}^{2−} (cyclooctatetraenide anion), with ten π electrons obeys the 4n + 2 rule for n = 2 and is planar, while the 1,4-dimethyl derivative of the dication, with six π electrons, is also believed to be planar and aromatic.
 The Cyclononatetraenide anion (C_{9}H_{9}^{−}) is the largest all-cis monocyclic annulene/annulenyl system that is planar and aromatic.
 These bond angles (140°) differ significantly from the ideal angles of 120°.
 Larger rings possess trans bonds to avoid the increased angle strain.
 However, 10 to 14-membered systems all experience considerable transannular strain.
 Thus, these systems are either nonaromatic or experience modest aromaticity.
 This changes when we get to [18]annulene, with (4×4) + 2 = 18 π electrons, which is large enough to accommodate six interior hydrogen atoms in a planar configuration (3 cis double bonds and 6 trans double bonds).
 Thermodynamic stabilization, NMR chemical shifts, and nearly equal bond lengths all point to considerable aromaticity for [18]annulene.

 The (4n+2) rule is a consequence of the degeneracy of the π orbitals in cyclic conjugated hydrocarbon molecules.
 As predicted by Hückel molecular orbital theory, the lowest π orbital in such molecules is non-degenerate and the higher orbitals form degenerate pairs.
-For benzene the lowest π orbital is non-degenerate and can hold 2 electrons, and the next 2 π orbitals form a degenerate pair which can hold 4 electrons.
-The 6 π electrons in benzene therefore form a stable closed shell in a regular hexagonal molecule.
+Benzene's lowest π orbital is non-degenerate and can hold 2 electrons, and its next 2 π orbitals form a degenerate pair which can hold 4 electrons.
+Its 6 π electrons therefore form a stable closed shell in a regular hexagonal molecule.

-However for cyclobutadiene or cyclooctatrene with regular geometries, the highest molecular orbital pair is occupied by only 2 π electrons forming a less stable open shell.
+However for cyclobutadiene or cyclooctatriene with regular geometries, the highest molecular orbital pair is occupied by only 2 π electrons forming a less stable open shell.
 The molecules therefore stabilize by geometrical distortions which separate the degenerate orbital energies so that the last two electrons occupy the same orbital, but the molecule as a whole is less stable in the presence of such a distortion.

 Heteroatoms

 Hückel's rule can also be applied to molecules containing other atoms such as nitrogen or oxygen.
-For example pyridine (C5H5N) has a ring structure similar to benzene, except that one -CH- group is replaced by a nitrogen atom with no hydrogen.
+For example, pyridine (C5H5N) has a ring structure similar to benzene, except that one -CH- group is replaced by a nitrogen atom with no hydrogen.
 There are still six π electrons and the pyridine molecule is also aromatic and known for its stability.